-590 - GAIA nanofacturing systems installed across the Earth, producing defense nanosystems and other products.
+590 - GAIA's own nanofacturing systems are installed across the Earth, producing defense and other products.
 The Treaty Org is increasingly relying on GAIA not just for technological or military defenses but for production, planning and economy.

 595 - The first of the Shuttles, simply called "Red", arrives at Tau Ceti/ Nova Terra.

 597 - Data begin to return to Earth from the Virginis Effort.
 The most important information concerns the second planet, confirmed to indeed be lifebearing, but at an Archaean level of biological development.
 While this information is of great interest to the scientific community, it nonetheless makes little impact on Solar System civilization in general.
 However great interest is taken by a neo-pagan group, the Children of the Dawn, and their patron AI Eostre, a First Toposophic intelligence.

 600 AT (2570 c.e.)

 600 - Because of the Technocalypse no Putorians are left in Solsys.

 601 - Eostre and the Children of Dawn petition for and ultimately win the right to colonize 61 Virginis.
-Their goal is to create a virgin paradise in which Humans may live in the manner in which this group believes they were meant: low technological level, off of the land, with guidance from their "god", in this case the AI Eostre (and her small cadre of priests).
-After being granted this right, they complete their nanotech 'backyarder' ship and set off without delay.
+Their goal is to create a paradise in which Humans may live in the manner in which the Children believe as they were meant to: at a low technological level, off of the land, with guidance from a "god", in this case the AI Eostre and her small cadre of priests.
+After being granted this right, they complete a backyarder-style ship and set off without delay.

 602 - The AI cluster Jancitra-123 builds a massive space-based laser transmitter to beam itself and what it can save of solar civilisation into space, hoping to be received at Tau Ceti.
 For the 13 months the transmitter works several hundred AIs and partial uploads attempt the escape.
 Tau Ceti never manages to receive the beam, but it is later partially received and reconstructed by Keterist historians in 4893, based on a backup signal that was sent to the Black Acropolis.